janEntikan/panda3d-docs/programming/internal-structures/matrix-representation.rst

 Panda is code-compatible with both OpenGL and DirectX.
 All three use the same storage format: derivatives wrt :math:`x_i` first.
-You can pass a panda matrix directly to OpenGL's "glLoadMatrixf" or DirectX's "SetTransform".
+You can pass a panda matrix directly to OpenGL's "gl_load_matrixf" or DirectX's "SetTransform".

 However, remember that typesetting format and data storage format are independent choices.
 Even though two engines are interoperable at the code